-- Antihistamines: The most common over-the-counter method for allergy management is antihistamines.
+- Antihistamines: The most common over-the-counter (OTC) method for allergy management is antihistamines.
 Antihistamines block the production of histamine, preventing allergic reactions.
 Keep in mind that antihistamines just manage your symptoms; they don’t fix your allergy.

 - Eye drops: If itchy and watery eyes are your primary symptom, these can help clear the allergen from in and around your eyes.